2021/22 | Conestoga College

-- Students must attain a minimum 65% passing grade in all Respiratory Therapy courses and year end composite exams.
+- Students must attain a minimum 65% passing grade in all Respiratory Therapy courses and successfully complete year end composite exams.

 - The student must have successfully completed all courses of all previous semesters and passed year-end composite exams in order to be promoted into the next semester and/or Field Placement and Practice Consolidation courses.
 Failure to do so will result in discontinuance from the program.

-- The student is expected to apply theory and skills to practice in a safe competent manner in accordance with the current National Competency Framework (NCF) guidelines and current professional practice guidelines within all lab and simulation and clinical placement settings.
+- The student is expected to apply theory and skills to practice in a safe competent manner in accordance with the current National Competency Framework (NCF) guidelines and current professional practice guidelines within all lab, simulation and clinical placement settings.

 - Regular attendance is mandatory to achieve a "pass" in both lab and clinical placement experiences.